 - supporting students with additional needs.

-The professional learning will also build understanding of Department priorities and how these can improve professional practice, including through the use of the
+The professional learning will also build an understanding of Department priorities and how these can improve teachers’ professional practice, including using the Framework for Improving Student Outcomes.

 The professional learning program will involve a blended learning environment to seamlessly support graduate teachers over their two-year learning journey.